Ugrammer/UniversalMer-v2.0/README.md

              Multiple k's : Use space between each size such as 28 38 55 65
              A Single k   : Use only one k for a single size such as 55

-EXAMPLE:
+## EXAMPLE:
  * universalmer -k250 -ad dna1.fasta -dx 28-100
  * universalmer -k250 -ap protein1.fasta -d 28 55 100 230
  * universalmer -k150 -ar rna1.fasta -dx 55
  * universalmer -k100 -n dna2.fasta -d 55
  * universalmer -k55 dna3.fasta
  * universalmer -k55 -m20 dna3.fasta

+## NOTE:
-NOTE:  * The output will be created in the same folder of the executable file
+ * The output will be created in the same folder of the executable file
  * If -a<alphabet> is not specified, the default alphabet will be DNA alphabet
  * If -d, -dx is not specified,  the default will be as -dx 1-maximumk
  * Minimum frequency is 2 by default.
 If it is more than 2 the singletons won't be counted
  * Save spectrum file -t must be used together with -d to choose k spectrum
  * Use universal -h or -help for help

 # HOW TO USE THE PROGRAM

-   Go to the directory of the executable file at  /bin/MacOs/UniversalMer.  <br>
+ * Go to the directory of the executable file at  /bin/MacOs/UniversalMer.
-   Assume that the input file is in directory /input/xxx.fasta run command
+ *  Assume that the input file is in directory /input/xxx.fasta
+ *  run command

        % ./UniversalMer -k1000 -n /input/xxx.fasta